LouisBarranqueiro/ZPareo/README.md

 #### Login id ####

 Login : admin@zpareo.com
 Password : adminzpareo

 ## Contribution guidelines ##

-- Use JSF primefaces Framework to replace all jvascript funtion to handle beans
+- Use JSF primefaces Framework to replace all javascript functions to manage java beans with AJAX
 - Improve JavaScript code structure
 - Implement a pagination for each listing view
 - Add more data for each object (teacher, students, administrators, etc...)